Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Accurate spin-orbit angle determination

 First of all, we considered what information was available for the MASCARA-1 system from which we could potentially construct relevant priors, whether these came from previous observations or simulations of this system and similar host stars.
 The stellar classification presented in \cref{sec:star} precisely estimates $R_\star$, $M_\star$ (and therefore $\rho_\star$) and $T_\mathrm{eff}$.
 We can infer the values of $q_1$ and $q_2$ from previous studies based on the stellar type and wavelength dependency \citep{Claret_Spitzer,Claret_CHEOPS}.
 Similarly we can infer the value of $\beta$ \citep{Claret_GD}.

 Finally, T17 have already observed the system during transit using Doppler tomography, which facilitated a precise measurement of the impact parameter $b$, sky-projected rotational velocity $v\sin{i_\star}$, and $\lambda$.
-As these parameters are derived purely by measuring the geometric path of the planet across its host during the observations, we consider these measurements to be particularly robust against systematic biases.
+As these parameters are derived effectively by measuring the geometric path of the planet across its host during the observations, we consider these measurements to be particularly robust against systematic biases.
 Further, the comparison of our estimations of $b$, $v\sin{i_\star}$, and $\lambda$ when they are left free to vary in the fit with those obtained from tomography is a useful indicator of accuracy.
+Placing a prior on $v\sin{i_\star}$ is relatively common practice when fitting gravity-darkened light curves \citep[e.g.][]{Masudak13,AhlersM4}.
+The same strategy has been adopted less commonly for $\lambda$ \citep[e.g.][]{Masudak13}, but there are no examples of this strategy being adopted for $b$ (or equivalently $i_\mathrm{p}$).

 To investigate how the results extracted from fitting the asymmetric transit compared to those from the Doppler tomography, we performed a series of different fits to the \textit{CHEOPS} and \textit{Spitzer} transits separately and jointly.
 In our initial tests where we let all of the transit parameters vary uniformly, a particularly strong degeneracy existed between $i_\star$ and $\beta$.
 This is because as $i_\star\rightarrow90$ deg, a smaller proportion of the hotter, polar regions of the star that give rise to the most pronounced transit asymmetry are visible, which mandates a larger value of $\beta$ to fit any asymmetry, and vice versa.
 Even when trying to mitigate against this by placing a Gaussian prior on $\beta$, the fits regularly returned results with $\beta$ at an unphysically high value.
-For this reason, we fixed $\beta=0.199$ according to \citep{Claret_GD} for later runs.
+For this reason, we fixed $\beta=0.199$ according to \citet{Claret_GD} for later runs.

 We also placed a Gaussian prior $R_\star$ according the IRFM determination described in \cref{sec:star}, as this value is poorly constrained by the model.
 In addition, we went one step further by fixing $T_\mathrm{pole}=7490$ K according to the spectral classification in \cref{sec:star}, as it is also poorly constrained by the model, and is important in determining the phase variations as described in \cref{sec:planetary_model}.
 We experimented with placing a prior on $\rho_\star$ according to our determinations of $R_\star$ and $M_\star$, but we let this vary uniformly as the light curves constrained it more strongly.
 Following the recommendation of \citet{Masudak13}, we let the limb darkening coefficients $q_1$ and $q_2$ vary uniformly.
 Finally, we also let $\delta_\mathrm{trans}$ and $i_\star$ vary uniformly within wide limits, and $P$ and $t_\mathrm{0}$ within tight limits set by an initial fit to all of the transits.
 This choice of priors and fixed parameters are consistent for all of the fits presented in this paper, apart from the search for orbital precession performed in \cref{sec:precession}.